ibm-cloud-docs/CDN/basic-functions.md

    If your domain is already serving traffic, and you want to verify CDN before changing the DNS record, refer to [Verify CDN before pointing domain to IBM CNAME](/docs/CDN?topic=CDN-verify-cdn-before-pointing-domain-to-ibm-cname).
 {: note}

-2. Any time after you've configured the CNAME with your DNS provider, you can check the status by selecting **Get Status** from the overflow menu to the right of the CDN's status.
+2. Any time after you've configured the CNAME with your DNS provider, you can check the status by selecting **Get Status** from the Overflow menu to the right of the CDN's status.

   ![CNAME getStatus](images/cname-getstatus.png)